victor-shepardson/alpha-GAN/README.md

 Algorithm 1 in the paper is vague as to how each network should be updated; it doesn't account for SGD.
 The authors have confirmed that each of the four networks is updated separately in their experiments.
 However, in this implementation, encoder and generator (E and G networks) are updated jointly and share an optimizer.
 It may be worth revisiting the sequence and separation of optimizers.

-This implementation adds the latent space cycle loss alluded to in the paper via an option hyperparameter `z_lambd`.
-When `z_lambd` is nonzero, generated and reconstructed _x_ will be run through the encoder and compared to the original sampled and encoded z.
+This implementation adds the latent space cycle loss alluded to in the paper via an optional hyperparameter `z_lambd`.
+When `z_lambd` is nonzero, generated and reconstructed _x_ will be run through the encoder and compared to the original sampled and encoded _z_.

 ## Basic Usage